acsone/wms/odoo/local-src/ir_sequence_period/README.rst

 IR Sequence Period
 ==================

-Fix the computation of next period in ir.sequence
+Fix the computation of next period in ir.sequence :

+* Allow yearly period to not start on 1st Jan
+* Allow to use end date of the period
+* Support monthly period

 Installation
 ============